 What can I tow?

 Before you head off to buy a trailer tent or folding camper you will need to have an idea of what your car can tow.
+Did you know that you can get acces to free expert tow-matching when you join the Club?

 In most cases, trailer tents are relatively light, so it’s likely your car will be able to tow one, but it’s always worth checking, especially if you have a smaller car.